PBJI/ultimate-tic-tac-toe-2/README.md

 **NOTE: To develop in this project, your workflow should ideally include the following git workflow:**

-Step-1: If you want to work on any feature, then execute following cmds first from root directory.
+Step-1: If you want to work on any of the main features, then first execute following commands from the root directory of the project.
 > b: ```git switch <branch-name>```<br>
 > sd: ```cd <branch-sub-directory>```<br>
-Make some changes.<br>
+Make some changes, like adding features or fixing a bug.<br>
 > a: ```git add .```<br>
 > c:```git commit "use [commits_conventions](https://www.conventionalcommits.org/en/v1.0.0"/)"```<br>
 > Acronym: b-sd-a-c<br>